doniaskima/react-crafitify/packages/buttons/README.md

 ```
 ## How to use it ?

-There are 35 button components listed in the provided code snippet.
+There are 36 button components listed in the provided code snippet.

 ## Available Button Components

 This library provides a wide variety of button components that you can easily integrate into your React projects.
 Here's a list of the available button components:

 - `SecondaryButton`
+- `RainbowFill`
 - `AnimatedButton`
 - `ButtonGroup`
 - `DiagonalSwipeButton`